 Awsumb’s work creating and implementing a multiple-tiered system of Positive Behavioral Interventions and Supports (PBIS) is one of his most significant accomplishments at Bay View Elementary, which serves approximately 600 students in grades PreK-5.
 The implementation of PBIS has drastically reduced behavior referrals and contributed to a positive and vibrant school community.
 “Our students understand our behavioral expectations, and they continue to use our mantra of Appropriate, Safe, and Kind (ASK) to guide themselves throughout the day,” Awsumb writes.
 “Parents are fully informed of the interventions and appreciate the results that [the interventions] have on their children.”
 The interventions provide students with “a platform to share their coping strategies with their peers, as well as building positive relationships with one another.”

 Click here to read John's full press release

 How to Apply:

-Applications due November 13, 2018: – Applicants must submit a complete application, two letters of reference (one from the applicant’s supervisor and one selected from the following persons: superintendent, a fellow administrator, a teacher currently serving on the applicant’s staff, or a parent/civic/community leader), and a high-quality digital headshot.
-Click here to download the Word and PDF version of the application.
-Send the completed application to email@example.com or mail to 1667 Snelling Avenue N, Suite C101, St. Paul, MN 55108.
+Applications due November 12, 2019: – Applicants must submit a complete application, two letters of reference (one from the applicant’s supervisor and one selected from the following persons: superintendent, a fellow administrator, a teacher currently serving on the applicant’s staff, or a parent/civic/community leader), and a high-quality digital headshot.
+Application materials will be linked here when available in fall 2019.